migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L09.md

 Q. Where were their hearts? ... far away

-Q. When you attend the worship service on Sunday ...
+Q. When you attend the worship service on Sunday

-When you sing the songs of praise to God ...
+When you sing the songs of praise to God

 Is your heart far away?

 Do you truly worship God from your heart?

 **2. We are to worship - *in spirit and truth*** - John 4:24 - LESSON
-IV.A, pg.
-63
+IV.A, pg

 *"God is spirit, and those who worship Him must **worship in spirit and truth**."*